The Saudi National Bank and Mastercard announce the launch of UEFA Champions League cards

-(MENAFN- Bashir Mraish ) Amman – Jordan 07/10/2023 : The Saudi National Bank (SNB), and Mastercard, the official sponsor of the UEFA Champions League, have partnered to launch the UEFA Champions League card portfolio, the first of its kind in the Kingdom, offering cashback credit card and prepaid card without annual fees.
+(MENAFN- Weber Shandwick) Riyadh, Saudi Arabia (8 October, 2023) - The Saudi National Bank (SNB), and Mastercard, the official sponsor of the UEFA Champions League, have partnered to launch the UEFA Champions League card portfolio, the first of its kind in the Kingdom, offering cashback credit card and prepaid card without annual fees.

 This new launch came in line with SNB’s commitment to provide innovative and comprehensive payment solutions and within its continuous efforts to achieve one of its strategic aspirations to be the “Best Bank in Customer Service”, and through the partnership with Mastercard, where football enthusiasts can now access tailored solutions and benefits to connect them to their passion and love for the game, courtesy of Mastercard, the official partner of the UEFA Champions League.